“FREE Scrapbooking Layout Ideas” - 5 Layout Ideas To Creating Pages You’ll Love “Click Here Now”

 Unless you have exceptional photography skills, chances are that you have a lot of “good” pictures.
 You’re happy with the main subject of a picture, but you’re disappointed that it’s off center or that the neighbor’s dog has decided to sneak into the picture.
 That’s where cropping comes in handy.
 You can trim a picture to the shape and size you want, containing whatever part of the original photo that you want.

-When cropping a photo, if you’re choosing a rectangular or square shape, use a paper cutter.
-You’ll get a smooth cut and not the little ridges that you might end up with if using scissors.
-Avoid using decorative scissors.
+When cropping a photo, if you're choosing a rectangular or square shape, use a paper cutter.
+You'll get a smooth cut and not the little ridges that you might end up with if using scissors.
+Avoid using decorative scrapbooking scissors.
 Scallops or zigzags can distract from the focal point.
-There are several cutting tools on the market, but as you begin scrapbooking, start with scissors and a paper cutter.
+There are several cutting tools on the market, but as you begin learning how to make a scrapbook, start with scissors and a paper cutter.

 Before doing any cropping, decide whether or not you want to get a reprint of the photo first.
 If you’re putting together a scrapbook of old photos you might want to invest in reprints if other family members want the originals.